Ski travel insurance

 - Ski touring.

-If you’re into more adventurous skiing, it may be worth considering extreme sports travel insurance to get the right level of cover for higher-risk sports.
+If you’re into more adventurous skiing, it may be worth considering extreme sports travel insurance to make sure you’re covered for higher-risk sports.

 It’s also important to know that: